SirusDoma/Mozart.Encore/README.md

 | `MusicLoadTimeout`           | The maximum wait time (in seconds) before terminating unresponsive client sessions when loading the game music.<br/><br/>Note: when one or more clients are timed out, the remaining clients will still likely stuck for a certain amount of time regardless of this setting.<br/><br/>Default: `60` seconds |

 # Database Migration

+> [!Caution]
+> **CrossTime.Encore database schema not supported**
+>
+> The Identity.Encore application and its database schema are designed based on Amadeus.Encore.
+> As a result, migrating from a CrossTime.Encore database is not supported.
+>
+> However, migration from Amadeus.Encore database is supported.

 Use Entity Framework tools to run the database migration.
 See [Entity Framework Core CLI tools](https://learn.microsoft.com/en-us/ef/core/cli/) to learn more about the CLI installation.